xyshell/MF803/README.md

     Just run the file, it takes about 10 plus seconds, answers to each question are printed out and pictures are drawn.

+Problem_set3:

+Q1: Volatility_Experiments.py

+    before you run, edit import_yahoo_data() path in dataUlt.py.
+    Then run the code, the answers are printed out and picutures are drawn.